vespa-engine/sample-apps/msmarco-ranking/colbert-performance-scaling.md

 The retrieval and re-ranking can be be done using multiple threads per query but the query encoding realization is single threaded.

-In this document we document how changing these parameters impacts the offical evaluation metric MRR@10 as measured on the *dev* query split and the end to end performance.
+Below we document how changing these parameters impacts the official evaluation metric MRR@10 as measured on the *dev* query split and the end to end performance.

 # Benchmarking setup
 We use the 6,980 queries in the dev set to measure end to end latency versus MRR@10.
-The latency oriented experiments are run using a single benchmarking thread and we use the [vespa-fbench](https://docs.vespa.ai/documentation/performance/vespa-benchmarking.html) http benchmarking utility and latency includes everything including https and data transfer.
+The latency oriented experiments are run using a single benchmarking thread and we use the [vespa-fbench](https://docs.vespa.ai/en/performance/vespa-benchmarking.html) http benchmarking utility and latency includes everything including https and data transfer.
 Since we used MRR at 10 we only fetch the top 10 hits.
 The client benchmarking node is in the same region so network latency is insignificant.